itthinx/affiliates/readme.txt

 = 2.11.0 =
 * Added a cookie timeout filter.
+* Removed menu title translation to circumvent effects of core bug 18857.

 = 2.10.0 =
 * Updated the German translation with more suitable translations in context.